TikhonJelvis/RL-book/chapter2/chapter2.md

         for _ in range(num_traces)])
 ```

 We leave it to you as an exercise to similarly implement Stock Price Processes 1 and 2 that we had covered in the previous section.
-The complete code along with the driver to set input parameters, run all 3 processes and create plots is [here](https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter2/stock_price_mp.py).
+The complete code along with the driver to set input parameters, run all 3 processes and create plots is in the file [rl/chapter2/stock_price_mp.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter2/stock_price_mp.py).
 We encourage you to change the input parameters in `__main__` and get an intuitive feel for how the simulation results vary with the changes in parameters.

 ## Finite Markov Processes